qygoh/PUI2018_qg412/HW3_qg412/README.md

 ### What I did
 1) Copy most part of the code from Assignment 3 except for the output portion
 2) Identifed the dictionaries where Stop Name and Stop Status are located
 3) Use for loop, iterators and booleans to be able to render output.
 Boolean is needed because stop name and stop status have "NA" values, which will break the entire code as it is not numerical.
-The way around is to do boolean what will ask system to print NA for such values, if not, move on.
+In this case, using boolean will let the system know to print NA when there is no value, and to move on printing the rest with values without breaking the code.
 4) Adjust the code to be able to render the output in desired format in csv file

 ### Groups and my contributions